hibernate/query-validator/README.md

 mapping information like table and column names if that's what you prefer.

-1. Put `query-validator-1.0-SNAPSHOT.jar` and its dependencies
+1. Put `query-validator-1.0-SNAPSHOT.jar` in the compile-time
-   in the compile-time classpath of your project.
+   classpath of your project.
 2. Annotate a package, class, or method with `@CheckHQL`.

 Then the validator with check any static string argument of